erizov/Professor/semester_1/lecture_11_dynamic_programming/fibonacci/README.md

 ### Short Description

-An optimization technique that solves complex problems by breaking them into simpler subproblems and storing results.
+An optimization technique that solves complex problems by breaking them into simpler subproblems and storing results to avoid redundant calculations.
+Solves problems like optimization, sequence alignment, and resource allocation.
+Example: Finding the longest increasing subsequence by building solutions for smaller subsequences.
+Works by identifying overlapping subproblems, storing solutions in tables, and building up to the final solution.

 **Key Characteristics:**
 - **Time Complexity**: Varies